-Families from all over the Front Range gathered as 51 youths became citizens of the United States at the U.S. Citizenship and Immigration Services office in Centennial.
-For many, it was the final …
+A group of 51 youths from around the Denver area became United States citizens Nov.
+30 at the U.S. Citizenship and Immigration Services office in Centennial.

 Stephanie Logan, of Golden, watched as her son, Lazarus, 12, originally from Ghana in West Africa, received his certificate as a citizen.
 Lazarus has lived in the United States since 2014.
 Logan and her husband, Cedric, have three other children, Elliot, Audrey and Naomi.